 There's plenty of accommodation in Angkor Wat, so I wouldn't worry about accommodation.
 I stayed at a hotel nearby the river, and it was only a short stroll to the markets and restaurants.
 There are larger hotels that are further out towards the airport, but I wouldn't recommend these as you don't have the luxury of walking to and from town.

 Bangkok airways have a monopoly on flights from Bangkok to Siem Reap, so expect to pay between 4,500 to 5,000 baht one way!
-Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. almost 9 years ago
+Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. over 11 years ago

 You can fly from Kuala Lumpur or Singapore fairly cheaply (though not sure if that helps you) or though it can sometimes end up cheaper going via a major hub, ie: